mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ## [remote_cache]

 Caches authentication details and session information in the configured database, Redis or Memcached.
-This setting does not configure [Query Caching in Grafana Enterprise]({{< relref "../enterprise/query-caching.md" >}}).
+This setting does not configure [Query Caching in Mosaicoo Enterprise]({{< relref "../enterprise/query-caching.md" >}}).

 ### type